 Casual or everyday winter boots are not the absolute warmest or best at resisting the elements, but they offer plenty of both for most winter walking and après-ski activities.
-The constructions of casual boots tend to have less rubber and more leather and suede, although some models, including the women’s Sorel Joan of Arctic, do a great job at incorporating both.
+The constructions of casual boots tend to have less rubber and more leather and suede, although some models, including the Sorel Caribou, do a great job at incorporating both.
 Other commonalities include a moderate level of insulation and well-cushioned interiors that will keep most people warm and comfortable while shoveling or on short jaunts out of the house.
-Popular options in this category include the Sorel Caribou, the budget-friendly Kamik NationPlus, and L.L.
+Insulated Chelsea boots (like the KEEN Anchorage III) also fit into this category—while we don’t recommend these for sustained outdoor use in the snow, they’re perfect for commuting and transition well to indoor environments.
+Some of our favorite casual boots include The North Face Chilkat 400 V, Sorel Caribou, budget-friendly Kamik NationPlus, and L.L.
 Bean’s classic duck boots.

 Winter Hiking Boots

-Looking a lot like beefed-up hiking boots—because they are—winter hikers are a great choice for snowshoeing and other hiking adventures in the snow.
-These models typically have a lower ankle height and less insulation than the other boot types, which allow them to breathe reasonably well when you’re working up a sweat.
-And their more flexible and nimbler designs make it easier to cover serious ground.
-Traction is another important feature, and you’ll see some of the more advanced tread designs with rubber that grips well even on frigid and icy ground.
-Leading models in this category include Salomon’s Quest Winter GTX, Cabela’s Snow Runner, and Vasque’s Snowburban II.
+Looking a lot like beefed-up hiking boots—because they are—winter hikers are a great choice for snowshoeing and other hiking adventures in the cold.
+These models typically have a lower ankle height and less insulation than other boot types, which allow them to breathe reasonably well when you’re working up a sweat.
+Further, their more flexible and nimbler designs make it easier to cover serious ground.
+Traction is another important feature, and it’s here that you’ll see some of the more advanced tread designs with rubber that grips well even on frigid and icy surfaces.
+Leading models in this category include the Merrell Thermo Chill, Danner Arctic 600 Side-Zip, and KEEN Targhee High Lace.

 Work/Extreme Cold Winter Boots